akorn/tpmt/README.md

   * I'm going to assume the local checkout the script works in is always mostly up to date; various interesting things might happen if it is not (for example, we might encrypt a password with a revoked public key).
   * The point of using a revision control system is to support semi-distributed (but not necessarily heavily concurrent or disconnected) operation; people managing the passwords should be able to do so on their own single-user computers, but the password repository should be kept up to date in a central location.
  * Every user has an Elliptic Curve (EC) public key (or, rather, potentially several; see below).
+  * `seccure` generates a public key from a passphrase, so that the passphrase acts as the private key; we'll salt the passphrase, just to be sure
  * The scripts will use the filesystem as a database.
   * Directory layout:
    * `passwords`.
 Under this directory, we'll have one subdir per database entry (effectively, per password), and use different files in those subdirs to store different kinds of data.
 This should scale to a few thousand entries (after that, it might be better to hash the subdirs).
    * `pubkeys`, with one directory per user, named after the user, which contains the EC pubkeys of the user.
     * Supporting more than one pubkey is necessary to support gradual migration from one pubkey to the other; see below.
+     * Also for disconnected operation, where one user may add a new pubkey and another may concurrently add a new password (and encrypt it with the old pubkey of the first user).
     * The pubkey files will be named after the epoch second they were created in (so we know which of two keys is newer).
      * I'm going to call this the *keyid*.
     * We could have a symlink called `current` that points to the latest key; however, instead of using the symlinks it seems better to always find the latest key algorithmically, eliminating a potential source of inconsistency.